sparticlesteve/G4HiveActions/README.md

 get called in turn.
 Tools are used to create the action plugins on demand during the initialization of each thread.
 A top-level service manages things.

+In this branch, I have a helper base class for stepping action tools, but nothing for multi-action tools.
+So, the ExampleMultiActionTool, the boiler-plate code is present.

 # Class structure
 Just highlighting some of the important ones: